bhavjitChauhan/Simple-Elements/docs/index.md

     max: 100
 };
 ```
-The `Slider` element takes some unique parameters to set it's value range and default value.
+The `Slider` element takes some unique parameters to set its value range and default value.

 Parameter | Definition
 --- | ---